SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/pagerduty.md

 id: pagerduty
 title: Webhook Connection for PagerDuty
 sidebar_label: PagerDuty
+description: Webhook Connections allow you to send alerts from Sumo Logic to PagerDuty.
 ---

 PagerDuty webhook connections allow you to send alert results as a PagerDuty notification.
 You can learn more about PagerDuty webhooks in